-Butter, however, seems to be the exception to that rule.
-According to the FDA website, pasteurized, salted butter is not a TCS food meaning it does not have to be refrigerated to keep it safe.
+Butter, however, can be the exception to that rule.
+According to a report by the FDA, pasteurized butter is not always a TCS food, meaning it does not have to be refrigerated to keep it safe.

 Pasteurization lowers bacteria counts in the cream to safe levels, and then once the butter is made, its physical properties protect it from bacterial growth.
 Bacteria need water to grow.
 Butter consists mostly of fat (at least 80%) and water.
 The water content is fairly high, but due to the churning process, water molecules are separated and surrounded by fat, which is almost impenetrable to bacteria.
 Even if bacteria do get to the water, they don’t spread easily to other pockets of water due to the fat.
-Also, if the butter is salted, bacteria are even less likely to grow.
+Also, bacteria are even less likely to grow on salted butter.

 So are those people who refrigerate their butter just paranoid?
 Well, there are other factors to consider in butter storage:

-- Left out butter is easily contaminated by elements in the environment such as dust and TCS foods.
+- When butter is left out, it can easily become contaminated with elements in the environment such as dust and TCS foods.
 When butter becomes contaminated with TCS foods, it also becomes a TCS food.